llm-bible/llm-bible.github.io/_publications/blairstanek2023can.markdown

 bibkey: blairstanek2023can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.09693"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 We find that the best publicly available LLMs like GPT-4 and Claude currently perform poorly on basic legal text handling.
 This motivates the creation of a